+There’s nothing like body heat to keep a baby warm.
+You want your little one to stay cozy throughout the winter months?
+Strap them on!
+But… it comes with a caveat.
 Regulating your body heat with a baby stuck to your body is quite tricky; there is a fine line between freezing and sauna-like.

-Universal Winter Baby Carrier Covers
+Universal Carrier Covers for Winter

-This versatile Pookie Poncho can be used in three different ways: as a carrier, stroller, and car-seat cover.
+This versatile Pookie Poncho can be used in three different ways: as a carrier, stroller, or car-seat cover.
 It is the ultimate in winter warmth for baby, comes with two different hood attachments, and is safe for use while in the car.

 P.S. many users have switched to this cover because the warmth and quality are much better (i.e., you get what you pay for).

-Brand-Specific Winter Carrier Covers
+Brand-Specific Covers for Winter

 This cover snaps at the shoulder straps of any Ergobaby carrier (although not intuitively, read the directions) and has a water-resistant outer shell and an inner fleece lining.
 Ideal for wind and mild winter days with baby facing in only.

 Note that this cover is made for Ergobaby carriers, however, users have used it with other brands of carriers as well.
 Note also that this carrier has HUGE coverage – my (Melissa) 2 year old can fit in it ;).

 *Also available in a rain cover for rainy days during spring time.